-Shri Kartikeya Sarabhai talked about ‘Towards Sustainable Cities’.
-The main thrust of the discourse was to find the ways to make the cities and the environment sustainable.
-Shri Sarabhai began the talk by drawing attention to the alarming unwelcoming truth that India by the year 2022, will be the most populous country in the world.
+Shri Kartikeya Sarabhai talked about ‘Towards Sustainable Cities.’
+The main thrust of the discourse was to find ways to make the cities and the environment sustainable.
+Shri Sarabhai began the talk by drawing attention to the alarming unwelcoming truth that India, by the year 2022, will be the most populous country in the world.
 In every 14 months, an entire ‘Australia’ is added to India.
-However, India; being the youngest nation in the world has got a tremendous opportunity to move towards making cities and the environment sustainable.
+However, India, being the youngest nation in the world, has got a tremendous opportunity to move towards making cities and the environment sustainable.

 Further, referring to the Ecological footprints, Shri Sarabhai quoted obsolesce of many traditional sustainable practices.
-He put forward the 17 Sustainable Development Goals introduced by the UN in 2015, which have 169 targets waiting to be achieved by 2030.
+He put forward the seventeen Sustainable Development Goals introduced by the UN in 2015, which have 169 targets waiting to be achieved by 2030.
 He also talked about the need to shift from the ‘Use & Throw’ culture to ‘Repair’ culture.

 The audience consisting of the architects, professors, social activists and intellectuals of Surat had an active interaction with Shri Sarabhai on the subject.
-He expressed his consent about the key principles for sustainability, which includes Shared facilities, Renewable, Greenery, Indigenous plants and the mantra of Reduce, Reuse and Recycle mentioned by Shri M. Thennarasan, IAS, Hon.
-Commissioner, Surat Municipal Corporation, who updated about the progress and development of Surat City in various areas such as transportation, pollution control, recycling of water, maximum use of renewable sources of energy and few other areas towards making the city sustainable.
-Presence of Shri Thennarasan encouraged the civic community to collaborate in various sustainable initiatives of Surat Municipal Corporation.
+He expressed his consent about the critical principles for sustainability, which includes Shared facilities, Renewable, Greenery, Indigenous plants and the mantra of Reduce, Reuse and Recycle mentioned by Shri M. Thennarasan, IAS, Honourable Commissioner, Surat Municipal Corporation, who updated about the progress and development of Surat City in various areas such as transportation, pollution control, recycling of water, maximum use of renewable sources of energy and few other areas towards making the city sustainable.
+Shri Thennarasan encouraged the civic community to collaborate in various sustainable initiatives of Surat Municipal Corporation.